Amit10311/ego-planner/README.md

 - __path_searching__: Front-end path searching algorithms.
   Currently it includes a kinodynamic path searching that respects the dynamics of quadrotors.
   It also contains a sampling-based topological path searching algorithm to generate multiple topologically distinctive paths that capture the structure of the 3D environments.
-- __bspline__: A implementation of the B-spline-based trajectory representation.
 - __bspline_opt__: The gradient-based trajectory optimization using B-spline trajectory.
-- __active_perception__: Perception-aware planning strategy, which enable to quadrotor to actively observe and avoid unknown obstacles, to appear in the future.
 - __plan_manage__: High-level modules that schedule and call the mapping and planning algorithms.
 Interfaces for launching the whole system, as well as the configuration files are contained here.

+- __traj_utilis__: Perception-aware planning strategy, which enable to quadrotor to actively observe and avoid unknown obstacles, to appear in the future.